Automattic/jetpack/readme.txt

 * Backups: Add SSH CLI command for hosting integration support.
 * Block Editor: WordPress.com users can now compose Block Editor posts for their Jetpack sites without leaving WordPress.com.
 * Contact Form: Add a "grunion_after_message_sent" hook for after a form submission is e-mailed.
 Thanks Tim Nolte for contributing to Jetpack!
-* Likes and Sharing: Add Likes and Sharing settings as a Block Editor extension.
 * Photon: Remove jQuery dependency for photon.js.
 Same Image CDN awesomeness with less overhead.
 * Portfolios: Remove the "Portfolio Items" description that would display on some themes.
 * Sharing: Add a "sharing_ajax_action" to to allow other plugins and scripts to render sharing buttons.
 Thanks Darren Cooney!